Abraxane™ Appears More Effective than Paclitaxel in Metastatic Breast Cancer

 A multi-institutional clinical trial was recently conducted directly comparing Abraxane™ to paclitaxel in the treatment of metastatic breast cancer.
 This trial included over 250 patients; approximately half of whom were treated with Abraxane™ and the other half with paclitaxel.
 Overall anti-cancer rates were achieved in 24% of patients treated with Abraxane™, compared with only 11% of patients treated with paclitaxel.
 The time to cancer progression was 21 weeks for patients treated with Abraxane™, compared to only 15.4 weeks for those treated with paclitaxel.
 Severe (grade IV) low white blood cell levels (neutropenia) occurred in 7% of patients treated with Abraxane™, compared with 19% of patients treated with paclitaxel.
 However, loss or reduction of sensation in the fingers and toes occurred in 10% of patients treated with Abraxane™, and 2% of patients treated with paclitaxel.

 The researchers concluded that Abraxane™ appears superior to paclitaxel in the treatment of metastatic breast cancer, as anti-cancer responses and time to cancer progression were improved with Abraxane™.
 In addition, Abraxane™ reduced the incidence of neutropenia compared to paclitaxel.
 Patients with metastatic breast cancer may wish to speak with their physician about the risks and benefits of participating in a clinical trial further evaluating Abraxane™ or other novel therapeutic approaches.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (cancer.gov) and www.cancerconsultants.com.
-Personalized clinical trial searches are also performed on behalf of cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (cancer.gov).

 Reference: O’Shaughnessy J, Tjulandin S, Davidson N, et al. ABI-007 (Abraxane™), a nanoparticle albumin-bound (nab) paclitaxel demonstrates superior efficacy vs. Taxol in MBC: a phase III trial.
 Proceedings from the 26th annual San Antonio Breast Cancer Symposium.
 December 2003.
 Abstract #44.